JeremyOT/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

  Spec ServiceImportSpec `json:"spec,omitempty"`
 }

-// ServiceImportSpec contains the current status of an imported service and the
-// information necessary to consume it type ServiceImportSpec struct {
+// ServiceImportSpec describes an imported service and the information necessary to consume it. type ServiceImportSpec struct {
   // +patchStrategy=merge
   // +patchMergeKey=port